elzbethgrimes/identify-customer-segments/README.md

 ### Identify Customer Segments Project
 Unsupervised Learning project

-This project used utilized machine learning to identify customer segments inside the Jupyter Notebook <mark>Identify_Customer_Segments.ipynb</mark> through the following steps:
+In this project, unsupervised learning techniques are applied to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+Jupyter Notebook (<mark>Identify_Customer_Segments.ipynb</mark>)  was used to work through the following steps:
 1. Preprocessing
 2. Feature Transformation
 3. Clustering